Multiplicative structures on cones and duality: Introduction

-We prove in this paper only the arity 2 version of the above statement, i.e., the existence of $A_2$-triples which are canonically defined up to homotopy (Proposition~\ref{prop:Hamiltonian-pre-subalgebra}).
 The construction involves moduli spaces of solutions of Floer equations parametrized by simplices of dimension $0$, $1$, and $2$.
-The construction of the $A_\infty$-triple, which we will address in a sequel paper, involves moduli spaces parametrized by higher dimensional simplices, much in the manner of~\cite{Ekholm-Oancea}.
-See also Remark~\ref{rmk:TQFT++}.
+The construction of the $A_\infty$-triple involves moduli spaces parametrized by higher dimensional simplices, much in the manner of~\cite{Ekholm-Oancea}, which should correspond to the assocoipahedra of Poirier and Tradler~\cite{Poirier-Tradler}.
+See the discussion below and Remark~\ref{rmk:TQFT++}.

-Given a Liouville domain $W$, we apply this construction to various systems of continuation maps.
-The archetypal one consists of the continuation maps
+Let now $W$ be a Liouville domain of dimension $2n$ with trivial canonical bundle, $SH_*$ symplectic homology graded by Conley-Zehnder indices, and $S\H_* = SH_{*+n}$ its degree shifted version.
+The power of the cone perspective derives from its applicability to various families of Floer continuation maps.
+Applying the construction of a product on the cone to the three families of Floer continuation maps $\{K_\lambda\}$, $\cH_\vee$ and $\cH_\wedge$ shown in Figure~\ref{fig:3families} gives rise to three rings $S\H_*(\{K_\lambda\})$, $S\H_*(\cH_\vee)$ and $S\H_*(\cH_\wedge)$.